What is Proprietary Trading?

 - Trading positions taken by banks for Prop trading expose them to huge losses that can wipe off their Regulatory Capital and put public money in jeopardy.

-- Trading positions held by Banks attract Market Risk Capital charge as per Basel Norms and the bank has to keep additional capital for that purpose.
+- Trading positions held by Banks attract Market Risk Capital charges as per Basel Norms and the bank has to keep additional capital for that purpose.

 - Proprietary Trading can result in huge gains for the banks, it compels traders to take more risk as their bonuses are linked to the performance and make a bank riskier.